 $Folder2Path = ‘C:Folder2’

-For demonstration purposes, we created these two folders and have placed 101 identical text files into each folder.
+For demonstration purposes, create these two folders and put 101 identical text files into each folder.

-Next, we'll have to discover everything in each of these folders.
-This will give us two collections to compare.
+Next, you must discover everything in each folder.
+This will give you two collections to compare.
+Here’s how:

 $Folder1Files = Get-ChildItem -Path $Folder1Path

 Now, you must compare the contents of both folders.
 A great PowerShell cmdlet to do this is Compare-Object, which allows you to specify two different collections.
 It will then look at each one and output which items are in the difference collection and which items in the reference collection are different.

 Compare-Object -ReferenceObject $Folder1Files -DifferenceObject $Folder2Files